Marvel vs. Capcom 3: Fate of Two Worlds

-is a crossover fighting video game developed by Capcom in collaboration with Eighting.
-The game features characters from both Capcom's video game franchises and comic book series published by Marvel Comics.
-It was released for the PlayStation 3 and Xbox 360 consoles in February 2011.
-It is the sequel to 2000's Marvel vs. Capcom 2: New Age of Heroes, the fifth installment of the Marvel vs. Capcom franchise, and the first to use three-dimensional character models instead of two-dimensional sprites.
+is a 2011 crossover fighting game developed by Capcom and Eighting and published by Capcom.
+It is the sequel to Marvel vs. Capcom 2: New Age of Heroes (2000) as the fifth installment of the Marvel vs. Capcom franchise — which features characters from both Capcom's video game franchises and comic book series published by Marvel Comics — and the first to use three-dimensional character models instead of two-dimensional sprites.
+The game was released for the PlayStation 3 and Xbox 360 consoles in February 2011.

 In Marvel vs. Capcom 3, players select a team of three characters to engage in combat and attempt to knock out their opponents.
 It features similar tag team game mechanics to earlier games in the series, along with new methods of play designed to make the game more accessible to new players.
-The game was produced by Ryota Niitsuma, who had previously worked on Tatsunoko vs. Capcom: Ultimate All-Stars, which utilizes the same simplified three-button attack system.
+The game was produced by Ryota Niitsuma, who had previously worked on Tatsunoko vs. Capcom, which utilizes the same simplified three-button attack system.

 The game received generally positive reviews from critics, who praised its gameplay and character roster, while criticizing its online component and lack of features and game modes.
 More than 2 million units were shipped worldwide a month after its debut, rendering it a commercial success.
 Less than a year after its release, Capcom announced an updated version of the game, titled Ultimate Marvel vs. Capcom 3.
 The standalone update was released in November 2011, and featured additional characters, stages, and gameplay tweaks.
 Combined sales of both versions exceed 4 million copies.
 A proper sequel, titled Marvel vs. Capcom: Infinite, was released in September 2017.